-A virtual office is the best option for any business that wants to save money while concentrating on growth and planning for the future.
+When you’re considering a virtual office vs traditional offices, a virtual office is the best option for a business that wants to save money while concentrating on growth and planning for the future.

 Traditional offices may be best for some industries that appeal to markets that don’t frequently use the internet, but for the most part, virtual offices provide the solutions small businesses need to give their customers and clients a satisfactory and professional experience.

-What’s your take on the battle between a virtual office and traditional office?
+What’s your take on the battle between a virtual office vs traditional offices?
 Which do you think provides more benefits for the average small business?

 We’d love to hear your answers on Twitter!
 Find us @conrecept.